Capturing Finite Target Dynamics: Phase-Delayed Analytic Modeling of Multi-Layer Penetration Events: Acknowledgements

 \section{Acknowledgements}

 This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344 and was supported by the LLNL-LDRD Program under Project No. 25-SI-002.
 Lawrence Livermore National Security, LLNL-JRNL-2009603.
+Additional thanks to Sidney Chorcon of the Southwest Research Institute for advise on paper improvements.